Survey Proposals

 5. Plans for dissemination of survey results.

-The total length of your proposal should not exceed 200 words.
-You must also submit the wording for the questionnaire to accompany the proposal.
+You must submit the wording for the questionnaire to accompany the proposal.

 BESS will retain ownership of data from surveys of its members.
 By submitting your survey to BESS, you agree to provide the Research Committee with a summary of your findings.